That’s Life

 Grande Absente Absinthe

-Grande Absente
+Brand: Grande Absente

 This anise and sweet fennel flavored spirit has a long history of popularity and lore surrounding its ban largely due to French Bohemian culture.
 Made from a number of medicinal and culinary herbs, but most notable is wormwood.
 Absinthe is characterized by having high alcohol content and no added sweeteners.